3 nights starting from

 Two talks from acclaimed art historian, Clare Ford-Wille

-This superb new tour in the company of popular and erudite art historian Clare Ford-Wille takes us to three relatively unknown Tuscan gems – Lucca, Prato and Pistoia – that are often overlooked in favour of their near neighbours, Pisa and Florence, but are exquisite Renaissance gems that richly reward detailed exploration.
+This superb tour in the company of popular and erudite art historian Clare Ford-Wille takes us to three relatively unknown Tuscan gems – Lucca, Prato and Pistoia – that are often overlooked in favour of their near neighbours, Pisa and Florence, but are exquisite Renaissance gems that richly reward detailed exploration.
 The tour includes a rather more famous city, too, Pisa, with its inimitable Leaning Tower in the wonderful Piazza dei Miracoli, a stunning walled square of 9 hectares, that also houses the city’s Duomo, Baptistry and Campanile.
-All four cities have wonderful collections of art, mainly housed in beautiful Renaissance churches.
+All four cities have wonderful collections of art, mainly housed in their original locations in beautiful Renaissance churches.
 Clare will ensure you see and appreciate the best they have to offer with her trademark knowledge and wit, ensuring an entertaining as well as an educational experience.

 Day 1: Pisa

-Fly from Gatwick to Pisa and transfer to city centre to see the wondrous collection of buildings in the Campo dei Miracoli, truly one of the most impressive squares in the world.
-Its collection of superb Renaissance buildings - the magnificent Duomo, Baptistry and, of course, the Leaning Tower, originally intended as the bell tower to the Duomo.
-Remarkably the buildings date back to the 11th century.
+Fly from London Heathrow to Pisa and transfer to the city centre to see the wondrous collection of buildings in the walled 9-hectare Campo dei Miracoli, truly one of the most impressive squares in the world.
+Its collection of superb Renaissance buildings - the magnificent Duomo, Baptistry, Campanile and, of course, the Leaning Tower, originally intended as the bell tower to the Duomo, which date back to the 11th century.
 The crowds strain for a picture of the Leaning Tower, but the curious will dig further and discover some of the wonderful art contained within these magnificent structures.
 Transfer to Lucca for check in.
 Welcome drink, lecture from Clare and dinner with wine at the hotel.

 Day 2: Lucca

-The walled city of Lucca contains a wealth of treasures within its immaculate Renaissance walls – wide enough to cycle round- that surround its beautifully-preserved historic centre.
+Birthplace of composer, Giacomo Puccini, the city of Lucca contains a wealth of treasures within its immaculate Renaissance walls – wide enough to cycle round- that surround its beautifully-preserved historic centre.
 Known as one of Italy’s “Citta d’arte” (art town), a day exploring here will reveal a host of Renaissance treasures.
 Our itinerary today includes a wealth of churches, including the Duomo di San Martino, San Michele in Foro, San Frediano, the Palazzo Guinigi and Villa Guinigi which houses the Museo Nazionale.
 Evening lecture and dinner with wine at the hotel.
 Please note today's visits will all be undertaken on foot.

 Day 3: Prato